Catalogue of Possibilities / SRAs

 Click / tap the stars next to items in the CoP to mark your favourites.

-As well as intersecting with other enabling technologies such as Photonics and Quantum Technologies, advanced materials underpin strategic research themes across the College of Science and Engineering, for example, the Materials and Condensed Matter Physics grouping (Physics), the Functional Molecules and Assemblies and Energy Conversion and Storage groupings (Chemistry), and the Materials and Manufacturing Research Group (Engineering).
+As well as intersecting with other enabling technologies such as Photonics and Quantum Technologies, advanced materials underpin strategic research themes across the College of Science and Engineering, for example, the Materials and Condensed Matter Physics grouping (Physics and Astronomy), the Functional Molecules and Assemblies and Energy Conversion and Storage groupings (Chemistry), and the Materials and Manufacturing Research Group (Engineering).

 Our advanced materials research is enabled by world-leading facilities for synthesis and characterisation in the College: